Best price from 50 shops

 Different prints and patterns are also vital to the history of this kick, especially the checkerboard print.
 However, there are also other patterns available for the taking.
 Try donning these following prints to mix it up a bit: leopard, chevron, feathers, woodland camo, tartan, skulls, abstract, tie-dye, tiger, alien, and checker flame.

 Materials used are also significant in the shoe's overall comfort and aesthetic.
 Some textiles are ideal for summer while others are meant for the colder season, and textures could amp up a simple design.
 Some of the textures released were perf leather, metallic finish, embossed snakeskin, satin, twill, canvas, flannel, suede, and fleece.
-Lastly, platform midsoles are also available for an avant-garde option that could enhance height.
+Lastly, the Vans Slip-On with platform midsoles is also available for an avant-garde option that could enhance height.

 - This shoe is sometimes called the Vans Classic Slip-On.

-- There are also a number of Vans Slip-On sneakers that cater to women.
-Some of them are the Vans Metallic Slip-On, Vans Slip-On Platform, and Vans Customs Leopard Slip-On Platform.
+- There are also a number of Vans Slip-On sneakers that cater to women. like the Vans Metallic Slip-On and Vans Slip-On Platform.

 - The Vans Classic Slip-On sneakers were introduced in the 70s with the help of skateboarders and BMX riders.